First published Sept 2, 2024

 Where Can I Get Chelation Therapy?

-If you are thinking of going for chelation treatment, it is imperative to seek a qualified physician.
-This treatment is not approved for home use or over the counter.
-Physicians who perform chelation therapy must be well-trained and licensed in chelation therapy.
+If you are considering chelation treatment, it is imperative to seek a qualified physician.
+This treatment is not approved for home use.
+Physicians who perform chelation therapy must be well-trained and licensed to practice in.

-At Immune Therapy Center, we have a team of qualified and licensed doctors compassionate about delivering quality service to all our patients.
+At our Tijuana cancer center, we have a team of qualified, licensed doctors who are committed to delivering quality care to all our patients.
 Our team has over 20 years of experience in alternative medicine and therapy.
 Our patients encounter the utmost respect and outstanding experience from our doctors.
 We will examine your body and advise you on the best chelation treatment depending on your condition.

 Take the Next Step with Immunity Therapy Center